Joshua Ravetch: Career

-His other plays include Invention with Stefanie Powers at the NoHo Arts Center, and he co-wrote One From the Hart, Powers' one-woman show which opened at the Orange County Performing Arts Centre.
-He also wrote The Light Bulb also performed at the NoHo Art Center and directed by James Melon.
+Ravetch's other plays include The Light Bulb with Hart to Hart's Stefanie Powers in the workshop production, before its world premiere launch at the NoHo Arts Center.
+He also co-wrote One From the Hart, Powers' one-woman show that opened at the Orange County Performing Arts Centre.
 Also at The Coast Playhouse, Ravetch directed Bart Baker's play, Love Acts, with actress/supermodel Beverly Johnson.
-Johnson was nominated for the NAACP Image award for her performance.
+Johnson was nominated for the NAACP Image Award for her performance.

 Ravetch's television credits include CBS' Joan of Arcadia, Titan for TNT, Horseshoe Bay for Warner Brothers, and Yesterday for Laura Ziskin Productions.